sapcc/swift-http-import/README.md

     to:   mirror/ubuntu-repos
 ```

 The first paragraph contains the authentication parameters for OpenStack's Identity v3 API.
-Optional a `region_name`
+Optionally a `region_name`
-can be specified.
+can be specified, but this is only required if there are multiple regions to choose from.
 Each sync job contains the source URL as `from`, and `to` has the target container name, optionally followed by an
 object name prefix in the target container.
 For example, in the case above, the file